go-gitea/gitea/docs/content/doc/installation/from-package.en-us.md

 ``sudo nano /etc/nginx/conf.d/gitea.conf``

-* This could look something like this for a secure Installation you should redirect all Traffic to port 443 and use a Certificate.
+* The Nginx config should look something like the following code block.
+To use `HTTPS`, you should additionally pass a certificate and redirect all traffic to port 443.
 This can help: https://ssl-config.mozilla.org/#server=apache&version=2.4.41&config=intermediate&openssl=1.1.1d&guideline=5.6

 ```